tinskip/infnoise-openssl/README.md

 **NOTE:** On some systems you may have to run openssl as root (sudo openssl...) to get this to work.
 There must be a way to set the FTDI USB permissions to not require root access, but so far everything I've tried has failed.
 If anyone knows how to do this, I'd appreciate if you let me know how.

-Thanks to WaywardGeek for infnoise, as well as for his help with libinfnoise.
+Thanks to WaywardGeek for Noise, as well as for his help with libinfnoise.